0xA00/SyncRealDate/README.md

 You can also decide if you want to have a daylight saving or not (it will change your time by 1 hour , tbf I don't know why daylight saving is a thing in some countries).

+## Installation

+You just have to download the release of the version you want and you'll need to put the .jar file into your **plugins** folder.

 ## Commands

 The first command you can use is :